 - Provide written information about the probate to the heirs and devisees of the deceased person.

 - Prepare an inventory and appraisement of the deceased’s estate within three months after appointment, listing with reasonable detail and indicating, as to each listed item, its fair market value as of the date of the decedent’s death and the type and amount of any encumbrance that may exist with reference to any item.
 The inventory shall include the oath or affirmation of the personal representative that it is complete and accurate so far as he is informed.
-The personal representative must send a copy of the inventory to interested persons who request it, or he may file the original of the inventory with the court.
+The personal representative must send a copy of the inventory to any interested person who requests it, or he may file the original inventory with the court.

 - Supplement an estate’s inventory as follows If any property not included in the original inventory comes to the knowledge of a personal representative or if the personal representative learns that the value or description indicated in the original inventory for any item is erroneous or misleading.